Fishing Skagway - Go With The Pros

-- Are found close to the open ocean and therefore are not common in our area however, we do have several families of river otters, most commonly seen close to our small boat harbor.
+- Found close to the open ocean and therefore are not common in our area.
+However, we do have several families of river otters, most commonly seen close to our small boat harbor.

 - Surf scooters and marbled muralets are found in vast numbers on Taiya Inlet.

-- Upper Lynn Canal in which Taiya Inlet is a part of, is home to a very large bald eagle population.
+- Upper Lynn Canal in which Taiya Inlet is found, is home to a very large Bald Eagle population.
 Seldom does a fishing or wildlife cruise end without a close-up view of a pair of Bald Eagles perched in a shoreside tree, scouring the water with their eagle eyes.

 - This past season, due to an abundance of krill, we had a group of humpback whales stay and feed in Taiya Inlet all summer.
 Humpback whales are common in the area and are seen on many fishing and wildlife excursions.
 Orca whales or killer whales do move through the area as well, but sightings are less frequent.